-Submission of Record: Students shall be allowed for the end semester examination only upon submitting the duly certified Lab record.
+- Submission of Record: Students shall be allowed for the end semester examination only upon submitting the duly certified record. - Minimum Pass Mark: The requirement for passing the lab course included in the first-year curriculum is that the student must score a minimum of 50% overall, combining marks from both

-Pass Criteria:

-- A student must score a minimum of 50% overall, combining marks from both Continuous Internal Evaluation (CIE) and End Semester Examination (ESE). - In addition, the student must secure at least 40% in the End Semester Examination (ESE).
+Continuous Internal Evaluation (CIE) and End Semester Examination (ESE).
+There is no separate minimum requirement for each component.